 Content Marketing is all about creating and distributing relevant content that holds value to a clearly defined audience.
-The primary goal is to attract and retain said audience by providing them consistent and engaging content, and ultimately to drive a profitable customer action.
+The primary goal is to attract and retain a said audience by providing them consistent and engaging content, and ultimately to drive profitable customer action.
 In simple words, it’s about guiding your users through every step of the marketing funnel.

 Enter: Video Marketing.
 With innovations multiplying by the day, video marketing professionals are finding newer and snazzier ways to engage their audiences.
 However, your goals should always drive your direction.
 Different kinds of videos are more effective for kinds of goals, and hence guide users through different stages of your funnel.

 A Marketing Funnel is the visualization of the different stages your consumers or purchasers travel through to eventually make a buying decision.
 The funnel helps marketers understand the process of turning leads to customers.